 We evaluate our ongoing tax positions to determine if it is more-likely-than-not we will be successful in defending such positions if challenged by taxing authorities.
 To the extent that our tax positions do not meet the more-likely-than-not criteria, we record a liability for uncertain tax positions.
-We have recorded a liability for uncertain tax positions which stem from certain federal and state tax items related to the interpretation of tax laws and regulations.
+We have recorded a liability for uncertain tax positions which stem from certain state tax items related to the interpretation of tax laws and regulations.
 We continue to evaluate our positions regarding various state tax interpretations at each reporting date, until the applicable statute of limitations lapse.

 On August 16, 2022, the Inflation Reduction Act of 2022 was enacted into U.S. law.
-We are continuing to evaluate the regulation but do not anticipate a material impact to our consolidated financial statements.
+This Act did not have a material impact to our consolidated financial statements.